descostesn/chromglycomethods/figure1/F/README.md

 ## Description

-Heatmap of CuntRun O-GlcNac signal and ChIP-Seq ChIP-Atlas selected candidates signal 1 kb around the start of 702 O-GlcNac peaks.
+Heatmap of CuntRun O-GlcNAc signal and ChIP-Seq ChIP-Atlas selected candidates signal 1 kb around the start of 702 O-GlcNAc peaks.
 The list of peaks was obtained computing the union of the replicate peaks.
-Three groups were defined and highlight the RNA Polymerase II (RNAPol II) before, at, and after the O-GlcNac peaks.
-For the groups I and II, RNAPol II describes a double peak signal overlapping O-GlcNac independently of its position.
+Three groups were defined and highlight the RNA Polymerase II (RNA Pol II) before, at, and after the O-GlcNac peaks.
+For the groups I and II, RNA Pol II shows a double peak overlapping O-GlcNac independently of its position.
 Other selected candidates follow a similar pattern.
 It indicates that a sub-category of these proteins might carry O-GlcNac in a transient state.
 The description of the function of each protein can be found in [fig1D](../D/README.md).

 ## Data